MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepPartitionDisk.md

 ### ByValueSetConditionSoftware
 ```
-Set-CMTSStepOfflineEnableBitLocker -InputObject <IResultObject> [-StepName <String>] [-SetConditionSoftware]
+Set-CMTSStepPartitionDisk -InputObject <IResultObject> [-StepName <String>] [-SetConditionSoftware]
  [-MsiFilePath <String>] [-IsAnyVersion <Boolean>] [-DisableWildcardHandling] [-ForceWildcardHandling]
  [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION

-Configure the **Pre-provision BitLocker** step in a task sequence, to enable BitLocker encryption on a drive while in Windows PE.
-For more information on this task sequence step, see [About task sequence steps](https://docs.microsoft.com/mem/configmgr/osd/understand/task-sequence-steps#BKMK_PreProvisionBitLocker).
+Configure the **Format and Partition Disk** step in a task sequence.
+For more information on this task sequence step, see [About task sequence steps](https://docs.microsoft.com/mem/configmgr/osd/understand/task-sequence-steps#BKMK_FormatandPartitionDisk).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).